-Proposals or comments in consultancy services Assessment of draft report Potential improvements to draft report Comment on final report EY Comment, Action and Recommendation "Detailed review of evidence from New Zealand and overseas, ensuring our review appropriately weights the most important and relevant findings, based both on rigor and application to the New Zealand context".
+Proposals or comments in consultancy services order (emphasis added) Assessment of draft report Potential improvements to draft report Comment on final report "Detailed review of evidence from New Zealand and overseas, ensuring our review appropriately weights the most important and relevant findings, based both on rigor and application to the New Zealand context".
 The review is not detailed.
 In total, there are two sources of elasticity estimates (Tony Blakely, and the Treasury) and both of these are secondary sources (i.e. they did not estimate those elasticities themselves).
 There is very little discussion of the rigor or application of these elasticity estimates.
 No attempt is made to 'weigh' or summarise the literature.
 EY state that there is a lot of literature review work that wasn't included in the report.
 This is good to hear.
-We would expect the following from this review: An assessment of the rigor (i.e. causal methods) of the papers reviewed.
-A review of papers that separately measure effects for different populations (income, age, ethnicity, smoking history etc.) A review of papers that consider if tobacco taxes are still effective at high price levels.
-At least a summary of the key insights from the literature to be included in the final report.
+We would expect the following from this review: • An assessment of the rigor (i.e. causal methods) of the papers reviewed. • A review of papers that separately measure effects for different populations (income, age, ethnicity, smoking history etc.) • A review of papers that consider if tobacco taxes are still effective at high price levels. • At least a summary of the key insights from the literature to be included in the final report.
+New data sources and statistical techniques mean that past studies may not be as valuable.
 The final report includes a section on the equity impacts of tobacco taxes.
 It notes that most studies find tobacco taxes to be pro-equity because the health benefits are more concentrated among low socioeconomic groups.
 However, it is not clear if all these studies also consider the distribution of tax burden when assessing equity (at least one study explicitly does).
 Beyond this, there appear to be no further additions to the literature review.
 In terms of elasticity estimates, only one primary source is cited (the IARC).
 BODE3 and Treasury are cited, but these sources merely report estimates drawn from other literature.
 A systematic review of government tobacco policies is cited, but this study merely concludes that taxation is one of the top two policies in terms of health gain.
 This does not help the evaluation answer the questions set out in the CSO.
 The report itself does not assess the rigor or application of studies to New Zealand.
 Some information cited does assess the quality of evidence support qualitative statements, but not for quantitative elasticity estimates.
 There also appears to be little application of the literature review to answering the CSO questions.
 For example, the literature review cites BODE3 elasticity estimates showing younger smokers are more price elastic.
 This could have been combined with data on the age of smokers to estimate how average elasticities would change as the cohort of smokers gets older.
-Additional literature identified and assessed, but not cited will be included in the report.
-Report has been amended to give a more fulsome outline of literature.